For the following crosses, determine as accurately as possible th... | Channels for Pearson+

 For the following crosses, determine as accurately as possible the genotypes of each parent, the parent in whom nondisjunction occurs, and whether nondisjunction takes place in the first or second meiotic division.
 Both color blindness and hemophilia, a blood-clotting disorder, are X-linked recessive traits.
 In each case, assume the parents have normal karyotypes (see Table 10.2).

-A man who is color blind and has hemophilia and a woman who is wild type have a daughter with triple X syndrome (XXX) who has hemophilia and normal color vision.
+A man who is color blind and a woman who is wild type have a son with Jacob syndrome (XYY) who has hemophilia.

 Master Aneuploidy with a bite sized video explanation from Kylia GoodnerStart learning